Skip to primary navigation Skip to content Skip to footer

 Stop 3: Charleston Farmers’ Market

 While you’re here, pick up a bag of Mike’s Peanuts.
-They offer them boiled or fried, but the boiled ones are considered a historic lowcountry treat.
+They offer them boiled or fried, but the boiled ones are considered a historic Lowcountry treat.

 Stop 4: Bowen’s Island Restaurant